 Every day, countless lines of code are written, deployed, and committed to the production environment by millions of software developers worldwide.
-Besides the bug fixes and updates, maintaining security vulnerabilities in source code is one of the biggest challenges that software developers encounter.
+Besides bug fixes and updates, maintaining security vulnerabilities in source code is one of the biggest challenges that software developers encounter.
 A vulnerability in source code will eventually become a vulnerability in any application using that code.
-To solve this challenge regularly and effectively manage the DevSecOps process, software companies should make use of several proven methods used throughout the industry.
-One of these methods is Static Application Security Testing (SAST).
-This testing methodology helps the companies analyze source code to find security vulnerabilities before an attacker finds them.
-Today we will talk about SonarLint in detail, which will help your SAST processes.
-Let’s start together!

 What is SonarLint and How Does it Work?

 SonarLint is a free IDE extension that locates security vulnerabilities while you’re coding in your IDE.
 This includes Visual Studio, JetBrains, Eclipse, and Visual Studio Code.
-SonarLint also supports several popular programming languages including Java, JavaScript, TypeScript, Python, C++, C, C#, PHP, Ruby, and Kotlin.
-SonarLint is similar to the code spellchecker, as they both automatically locate problems in real-time.
+SonarLint also supports several popular programming languages including:

 Besides writing clean code, SonarLint also helps prevent credential leaks such as API keys, DB passwords, AWS Access Keys, etc.